View Tasmania without leaving home!

 One of the many accommodation options available on-campus, this video, taken from a balcony on one of the Apartment options, provides views looking down over the campus towards the Derwent River, Hobart.

-Hobart - IMAS: Cafe and Lounge
+Hobart - IMAS: Balcony and Lounge

 Newnham Art Faculty

 An external view of the Faculty of Arts building, based on the Launceston campus, caters to students undertaking humanities and social science based subjects.

 Hobart TCotA Printmaking

 The Tasmanian College of the Arts (TCotA) Printmaking room, based in Hobart, this facility is situated on the waterfront and caters to students studying Fine Art and Visual Communications.

 One of the many fun activities to do whilst studying the Hobart Salamanca Market takes place every Saturday on the waterfront and is a main attraction to both locals and tourists alike.

 Hobart - School of Medicine Lab Class